Di-Chai/FedEval/docs/backup/BenchmarkResults.md

 ## Benchmarks

-Here we report a benchmarking study on five most well-known FL mechanisms using iSpree model.
+Here we report a benchmarking study on five most well-known FL mechanisms using FedEval.

 ### Experiment Settings